robenkleene/design-references/adobe-after-effects/after-effects-timeline.md

 - `⌘←` / `⌘→`: Forward or backward one frame
 - `⇧⌘←` / `⇧⌘→`: Forward or backward ten frames
 - `HOME` / `END`: Go to beginning or end
+- Hold `⇧` when dragging the playhead to snap to keyframes

 ## Properties